0xmikko/FileBox/README.md

 https://github.com/MikaelLazarev/filebox-server - Backend

+This project was developed from scraptch especially for HackFS

 ## Idea
 With Box & Drop, you can drop a file to a specific location, just like any physical object.
 You can also take other boxes, open them and download the files inside.
 Box & Drop combines two trend technologies: IPFS and augmented reality, deliverting new customer experience.